 Gift wrap this item?

-To have this item gift wrapped click on the Gift Wrap link above, choose your paper, and select item size "small."
+To have this item gift wrapped click on the Gift Wrap link above (on desktop) or in the drop down menu (on mobile), choose your paper, and select item size "small."